Medieval Monastic Magic: The Perfect Ireland Itinerary that includes Jerpoint Abbey

 Days 8-10: Western Ireland – Contrasting the East

-Complete your Ireland itinerary that includes Jerpoint Abbey with a 3-hour drive west to either Galway or the Dingle Peninsula, regions that provide striking contrast to the medieval east.
-Here, the accents thicken until words sound like they’re being filtered through wool sweaters soaked in Guinness, and landscapes shift from neat farmland to dramatic coastal panoramas.
+Complete your Ireland itinerary that includes Jerpoint Abbey with a 3-hour drive west to either Galway or the Dingle Peninsula, regions that showcase some of the best things to do in Ireland and provide striking contrast to the medieval east.
+Here, you’ll discover some of the best places to go in Ireland, where the accents thicken until words sound like they’re being filtered through wool sweaters soaked in Guinness, and landscapes shift from neat farmland to dramatic coastal panoramas.

 Dingle’s colorful buildings, traditional music sessions, and spectacular Slea Head Drive complement the medieval architecture of Jerpoint Abbey.
 For your final night, splurge on authentic accommodations – a night in a Dingle pub BandB ($120) guarantees conversations with locals that no guidebook could prepare you for.